DeltaZulu-OU/dzmac/README.md

 The Windows event logs are used for diagnosing issues, and can be found under **Event Logs > Applications > DZMAC**.
 For a clearer understanding, visit [Event Log Catalog](https://github.com/zbalkan/dzmac/wiki/Event-Log-Catalog) page.

+### Portable

+There's no installer.
+It's a single-file executable relying on .NET Framework 4.8.1, installed on all Windiws 10 & 11 endpoints by default.
+It also helps the size of the application to be as small as possible.

 ### Narrower feature scope, fewer bundled utilities

 The following decisions define the current user-facing scope: